 For several years, noncoding RNAs (ncRNAs) have been implicated in drug use and relapse, yet ncRNA-targeted therapeutics have not advanced to clinical studies in SUD patients.
 The lack of translational progress is largely due to the poor brain penetration properties of established RNA interference approaches (e.g., ASOs and siRNAs).
 A goal of our ongoing research is to discover, test, and improve RNA-targeted therapeutics for SUD.
 For this project, we are developing and testing two promising strategies: 1) brain-penetrant, polymeric nanoformulations for CNS delivery of RNA-targeted treatments (collaboration with Bahal lab at UConn) and 2) small molecules that selectively target SUD-relevant ncRNAs.
 These novel approaches will have broad implications for the future of SUD medicine and may also be expanded to other neuropsychiatric disorders.

-In recent collaborative studies, we identified novel epigenetic mechanisms in animal models for Alzheimer’s disease (PMID: 30397132, PMID: 29073110, PMID: 27117003) and cocaine-induced cardiovascular disease.
-Ongoing collaborative studies are exploring nanoparticle-mediated delivery of micro-RNAs to the brain, epigenetic mechanisms in liver damage, and epigenetic factors involved in motivation for natural rewards.
+In recent collaborative studies, we identified novel epigenetic mechanisms in animal models for Alzheimer’s disease (PMID: 30397132, PMID: 29073110, PMID: 27117003) and cocaine-induced cardiovascular disease (PMID: 29483230).
+Ongoing collaborative studies are exploring epigenetic mechanisms in other disease models, RNA modifications in SUD, and overdose prevention devices.